 The location is lively, just across the way from Pasquino, Rome's best-known 'talking statue' and monumental Piazza Navona.

-The family that owns Nerva go above and beyond to make your stay memorable, with five-star décor and service for three-star prices.
-Whether you need a private guide or a personal shopper, just say the word.
+The family that owns Nerva goes above and beyond to make your stay memorable, with five-star décor and service for three-star prices.
+Just say the word whether you need a private guide or a personal shopper.

 The rooms offer bright pops of color, sleek Italian linen, pendant lights, and dark marble bathrooms.
 In the mood to splurge?
-Opt for the Master Suite, which comes with its own living room with fireplace, and jacuzzi bathtub.
+Opt for the Master Suite, which comes with its own living room with a fireplace and Jacuzzi bathtub.

-Breakfasts are lovingly prepared, with pressed juice, coffee and eggs to order, freshly baked pastries and cakes, and homemade preserves.
+Breakfasts are lovingly prepared, with cold-pressed juice, coffee, eggs to order, freshly baked pastries and cakes, and homemade preserves.

 Living proof that good things come in small packages, the 14-suite Portrait Roma brings together the look and feel of a private mansion with the service of a five-star hotel.

-A stone's throw from the designer stores of Via Condotti and the Spanish Steps, this hyper-luxe property makes a superb base for exploring Rome's historic center.
-From the roof terrace, you can sip cocktails by the fireplace with the whole of Rome spreading out photogenically before you.
-Breakfast is served up here and it's a view you'll want to leap out of bed early for, trust us.
+This hyper-luxe property makes a superb base for exploring Rome's historic center, a stone's throw from the designer stores of Via Condotti and the Spanish Steps.
+From the roof terrace, you can sip cocktails by the fireplace, with the whole of Rome spreading out photogenically before you.
+Breakfast is served up here, and it's a view you'll want to leap out of bed early for, trust us.